Aravinda Chakravarti: Early life and education

+Chakravarti has a wife, Dr. Shukti Chakravarti, and two daughters, Priya and Indira.
+His wife works at NYU as a professor, his daughter Priya is a special educator for Baltimore County Public Schools, and his daughter Indira works in public health at U. Penn.

 Career

 Chakravarti was a member of the Department of Human Genetics at the University of Pittsburgh from 1980 – 1993.
 In 1994 he joined the faculty of Case Western Reserve University as the James H. Jewell Professor of Genetics.

 In 2000, Chakravarti joined the Johns Hopkins University School of Medicine as the Henry J. Knott Professor and the inaugural Director of the McKusick-Nathans Institute of Genetic Medicine at Johns Hopkins.
-From 2007-2018 he served as director of the Center for Complex Disease Genomics at Johns Hopkins.
+From 2007 to 2018 he served as director of the Center for Complex Disease Genomics at Johns Hopkins.

 Chakravarti became director of the Center For Human Genetics & Genomics at New York University on 2 April 2, 2018.